- What Size Air Conditioner Do I Need?

 Further, if one unit is so old that it needs to be replaced, it means the other half of the system is likely equally as old and also due to be replaced.
 Air conditioner technology has increased significantly over the last ten years and not replacing both units will lose out on some of those advances.

 Heat pumps are what most people think of when they hear central air conditioning.
 They send air throughout the building via ducts connected to a central air handling unit.
-They provide both cooling and heating for buildings in areas with mild winters, but are not equipped to efficiently handle sustained temperatures below freezing.
+They provide both air conditioning and heating for buildings in areas with mild winters but are not equipped to efficiently handle sustained temperatures below freezing.
 These units are the least obtrusive and are common in most new construction.

 Most air conditioning units have a general life-span of 10 to 15 years.
 With regular maintenance, they may very well last another five years.
-However, today’s air conditioners are up to 60% more energy efficient than models from eight to 10 years ago, so it may be more economical to replace the unit earlier.
+However, today’s air conditioners are up to 60% more energy-efficient than models from eight to 10 years ago, so it may be more economical to replace the unit earlier.
+Learn more about our Comfort Plans for yearly maintenance.

 When a ventilation system is installed, the air is circulated continuously and the pollutants are constantly expelled and fresh air is brought in.
 When combined with an air conditioner, only a low volume unit is needed and when placed properly, the increase in energy usage is minimal.